GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 .. code::

-        DensityFun BrineCO2Density 1e6 1.5e7 5e4 94 96 1 0
+        DensityFun PhillipsBrineDensity 1e6 1.5e7 5e4 94 96 1 0
-        ViscosityFun BrineViscosity 0
+        ViscosityFun PhillipsBrineViscosity 0

 In these files, the first keyword of each line is an identifier for the model type (either a density or a viscosity model).
 It is followed by the model name.
 Then, the lower, upper, and step increment values for pressure and temperature ranges are specified.
-The trailing 0 for ``BrineCO2Density`` and ``BrineViscosity`` entry is the salinity of the brine, set to zero.
+The trailing 0 for ``PhillipsBrineDensity`` and ``PhillipsBrineViscosity`` entry is the salinity of the brine, set to zero.

 .. note::
    It is the responsibility of the user to make sure that the pressure and temperature values encountered in the simulation (in the reservoir and in the well) are within the bounds specified in the PVT files.
 GEOSX will not throw an error if a value outside these bounds is encountered, but the (nonlinear) behavior of the simulation and the quality of the results will likely be negatively impacted.